Who are the happiest people in the world?

 For more than 40 years, worldwide happiness studies have come to this conclusion.
 But why is it so?

-For Jessica Joelle Alexander and Iben Dissing Sandahl, the reason is clear: it's the special parenting.
-In their book "Why Danish Children Are Lucky and Balanced", the authors describe what constitutes the unique educational philosophy of the Danes.
+The reason for Jessica Joelle Alexander and Iben Dissing Sandahl is clear: it's special parenting.
+In their book "Why Danish Children Are Lucky and Balanced," the authors describe what constitutes the unique educational philosophy of the Danes.

 A recipe for happy children!
 That sounds a bit presumptuous at first.
 But we can cut off a slice from the relaxed Danes.
-Here are 6 tips:
+Here are 6 secrets parents must know:

-In order for children to be able to play these games, parents would first have to let them go.
-"In Denmark, parents try not to interfere, if not absolutely necessary," say the authors.
-They trusted that children will be able to try new things, giving them the space to learn and trust themselves.
+For children to be able to play these games, parents would first have to let them go.
+"In Denmark, parents try not to interfere unnecessarily," say the authors.
+They trusted that children could try new things, giving them the space to learn and trust themselves.

 Children need emotional honesty from their parents, not perfection.

 Parents should always behave authentically, according to the book.
-And they should answer honestly when children asked them a question.
-Even the difficult aspects of life could be explained by parents, in an age-appropriate and understandable.
-Because children notice, quickly when parents are not sincere.
+And they should honestly answer when children ask them a question.
+Even the difficult aspects of life could be explained by parents in an age-appropriate and understandable because children quickly notice when parents are not sincere.

-Whether a situation looks good or bad, often lies in the perspective, say the authors.
-And how one evaluates people, things and events also influence how one feels.
-The Danes are particularly good at positively reinterpreting situations.
-It was not about hiding negative things in life but giving them less meaning.
-Parents could help the child to focus on the things it can do, rather than what does not succeed.
-If you emphasize the positive aspects, it also strengthens the child's self-esteem permanently.
+The authors say whether a situation looks good or bad often lies in perspective.
+Danes are good at positively reinterpreting situations.
+It was not hiding negative things in life but giving them less meaning.
+Parents could help the child to focus on the things it can do.
+If you emphasize the positive aspects, it also strengthens the child's self-esteem.

 How to talk with children plays a big role here.
-Black and white as well as limiting and negative language should avoid parents (For example, "always", "never", "I hate", "she is like that" ...).
-It is important not to put a stamp on children as a personality like "you are (always) aggressive!", but to concentrate on the behavior: "He sometimes has aggressive tendencies".
+Black and white, as well as limiting and negative language, should be avoided by parents (For example, "always," "never," "I hate," "she is like that" ...).
+It is important not to put a stamp on children as a personality like "you are (always) aggressive!" but to concentrate on the behavior: "He sometimes has aggressive tendencies."